 COIL stands for “Collaborative Online International Learning.”
 This will enable students to gain new perspectives and knowledge as well as deepen their learning through global communication with overseas students by utilizing ICT (Information and Communication Technology).

 The COIL-type of education will yield people who are creative problem-solvers who take action, and develop their abilities to actively contribute to society.
-Osaka City University is one of the leading universities in the COIL-type of education in Japan, and practices it in university-wide general education courses, as well as specialized education courses.
+Osaka Metropolitan University is one of the leading universities in the COIL-type of education in Japan.

 Gaining different perspectives through interactions with overseas students from other cultures

 Andrews University the United States of America

 De La Salle University the Republic of the Philippines